michaeljmcd/mm2tiddlywikitext/README.md

 ## TODO

-* Add some basic text directive support.
-Bold and italic, at least, shouldn't be a huge deal.
 * Add some basic hyperlink support.
 * Look at Unicode / emoji stand-ins for icons.
 * Develop a wrapper script of some sort to make this more convenient to call.